 Celebrate sustainable days.

-There are many important dates in Spring like the the Earth Day (22nd of April) or the World Environment Day (29th of May).
-Use these days to teach you children the importance of becoming more and more eco-friendly.
+There are many important dates in Spring like the Earth Day (22nd of April) or the World Environment Day (29th of May).
+Use these days to teach your children the importance of becoming more and more eco-friendly.

 Fun with recycling!